Ribocentre-switch/Ribocentre-switch.github.io/_pages/application.md

   <tr>
-    <td><a href="https://ribocentre-switch.github.io/docs/Adenine" target="_blank"><b>Purine riboswitch</b></a></td>
+    <td><a href="https://ribocentre-switch.github.io/docs/Adenine" target="_blank"><b>Adenine riboswitch</b></a></td>
-    <td>This paper showed how the modular architecture of purine riboswitches can be exploited to develop orthogonal and chimeric switches that are transferable across diverse bacterial species, modulating either transcription or translation, to provide tunable activation or repression of target gene expression, in response to synthetic non-natural effector molecules</td>
+    <td>This paper showed how the modular architecture of purine riboswitches can be exploited to develop orthogonal and chimeric switches that are transferable across diverse bacterial species, modulating either transcription or translation, to provide tunable activation or repression of target gene expression, in response to synthetic non-natural effector molecules.</td>
     <td>Christopher J Robinson</td>
     <td>Jason Micklefield</td>
     <td>2014</td>